Finder makes money from featured partners, but editorial opinions are our own.

 Owner Builder Insurance

-Owner builder insurance can cover losses during the building process.
-You can buy a standalone package or combine with your other insurances.
+Owner builder insurance is for people who own and plan to be the main builder on the property.
+You can buy standalone cover or combine with other insurances.

 • There are three main types of owner builder insurance you need to consider: Owner Builder Construction Insurance, Public Liability Insurance and Builders Warranty Insurance.